ianDAOs/demo-721m-api-backend/README.md

-# ERC-721M and Syndicate API Backend Demo
+# ERC-721M + Syndicate API Backend Demo

 This backend proxy server demo was built on ERC-721M and [Syndicate's APIs](https://docs.syndicate.io).
 It is used by a frontend to access Syndicate's APIs and update an ERC-721M NFT's metadata.